Data processing agreement

 This DPA does not apply to:

-• Personal Data for which BabySea acts as a Controller (e.g., account data processed for BabySea's own billing, legal, and service-improvement purposes), which is governed by the Privacy policy.
+• Personal Data for which BabySea acts as a Controller, such as account data processed for BabySea's own billing, legal, compliance, security, fraud-prevention, and service-improvement purposes.
+Such processing is governed by the Privacy policy.

 • Information that does not constitute Personal Data under Applicable Data Protection Law.